RalphBacon/218-Dual-Switch-Detection-with-an-Arduino/images/README.md

-Images are in this folder including circuit diagrams
+Images are in this folder including circuit diagrams.
+Refer to the video for more details.